geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Yet come with me; this form, which you despise,
 These locks dishevell'd, and these weeping eyes,
-Shall bid an hundred knights their lances rear, Knights not unworthy of my Alfred's spear !
+Shall bid an hundred knights their lances rear, Knights not unworthy of my Alfred's spear!
 If thou command, my words their fury rouse
 ; To tear the garland from Marino's brows,
 And force the conquer'd monarch to resign